WojciechMatuszewski/bedrock-video-rag/README.md

   - If the service you are using does not support those, you have to build "waiter loops" which is not that fun.

   - **Imagine if we could "pause" the state machine and wait for some _EventBridge_ event to happen**.
 That would be so awesome.

+- I got a bit confused when it comes to the `.metadata.json` file and filtering.

+  - At first, I though that I can specify the filtering based on the values I see in Pinecone console.
+But doing so, did not work – the bot could not retrieve the right information.

+  - **[This great blog post](https://aws.amazon.com/blogs/machine-learning/knowledge-bases-for-amazon-bedrock-now-supports-metadata-filtering-to-improve-retrieval-accuracy/) cleared a lot of things for me**.

+    - One has to use `XXX.metadata.json` file with certain format alongside the "data" file.